 Business fraud involves one party knowingly making false statements to, or intentionally omitting information from, another party during the course of a business transaction.
 For fraud to occur, the victim must have relied on the false statement or omission to make a decision that is relevant to the transaction.

 Victims of fraud can recover a variety of different types of damages.
 For instance, a transaction induced through fraud can potentially be voided and, if the fraud victim loses money, the money may be recoverable through legal action.
 Fraud victims may also be able to recover punitive damages.

-Negligent misrepresentation is a type of fraud that deals with unintentional false statements or claims.
+Negligent misrepresentation deals with unintentional false statements or claims.
 To prove fraud, the plaintiff must generally show that the defendant knew their statement was false or misleading.
-In a misrepresentation case, however, it’s not necessary to show bad-faith intention.
-The misrepresented claim can arise from ignorance or negligence.
+In a negligent misrepresentation case, however, it’s not necessary to show intention – the misrepresented claim can arise from ignorance or negligence.

 Breach of Fiduciary Duty

-A fiduciary duty is a duty of care owed by one party (“the fiduciary”) to another (the “beneficiary”).
+A fiduciary duty is a duty of care and loyalty owed by one party (“the fiduciary”) to another (the “beneficiary”).
 The duty obliges the fiduciary to act in the beneficiary’s best interests.

 Fiduciary duties commonly appear within the framework of contracts, trusts and estates, securities and investments, and shareholder and partnership arrangements.
-For example, estate administrators owe heirs a fiduciary duty, and brokers may owe investment clients a fiduciary duty.
+For example, estate administrators, brokers, corporate officers and managers, and professionals are often fiduciaries.

 When a fiduciary does not act in the beneficiary’s best interests and the beneficiary suffers monetary loses as a result, he or she may be entitled to recover damages.